epicmaxco/vuestic-ui/packages/docs/README.md

 Try to use as much as you can less of tailwind in demos that will be visible to user, so demo can be easy copied into user's project without Tailwind.

-## i18n
-We use `@nuxtjs/i18n` nuxt module.
-All locales stored in `~/locales/`.
-Locales structure for now a little mess, but it looks like this:
 ```ts
 {
   // All translations used in landing